rubencg195/aws-website-hosting-user-auth-cognito/README.md

 2. **Check Cognito User Pool** is active in AWS Console
 3. **Verify callback URLs** include `http://localhost:3000`
 4. **Check environment variables** in the deployed application
+5. **Ensure Cognito URLs are updated** with actual CloudFront and Amplify URLs (see step 6 in deployment)

 ### Local Development Issues